othis001/ksat/README.md

 ## findHomology

-Program used to compute rational homology groups for the following article: http://arxiv.org/abs/0808.0739 .
+Program used to compute rational homology groups.

 As input we take a text file containing a collection of same sized subsets of the positive integers.
 Each separated with a 0 and a -1 to denote the end of that collection.